dokobit/gateway-php-example/README.md

 ### Upload file
 - Upload file you want to sign* and get uploaded file token.
 - Check file upload status.
-If status 'uploaded'\*\*, continue.
+If status `uploaded`\*\*, continue.

 \* You should provide file URL which would be accessible for Gateway API.
 \*\* File status must be checked before creating signing.

 ### Create signing